velen2077/megadots/README.md

 │   │   └── users         # Optional user settings to apply on selected systems with options.
 │   └── endgame           # The configuration for my primary desktop system.
 │   └── flatmate          # The configuration for my primary laptop system.
+│   └── nixvm             # The configuration for my test VM.
 ├── overlays              # Overlays folder containing any patches or overrides.
 ├── pkgs                  # Pkgs folder for storing any custom packaged apps.
 ```